akira-cn/http-modular/README.md

 # HTTP-Modular

-A universal library for converting server-side functions into ES Modules.
+HTTP-Modular is a universal library for converting server-side functions into ES Modules.

 <img src="https://aircode-yvo.b-cdn.net/resource/modules-9sfv4swzvco.svg" width="200">

-**HTTP-Modular makes the real BFF(Back end for FrontEnd) come true!**
+**HTTP-Modular release the true potential power of BFF(Back end for FrontEnd).**

-Without modular, you may write code like this:
+Gone are the days of cumbersome code like this:

 ```js
 // server-side